albumprinter/Albelli.Lambda.Templates/README.md

 ## Core

-Templates based on core libraries.
-The main mechanics and explanation how it works you can find [in article](https://github.com/albumprinter/Albelli.Templates.Amazon/wiki/How-it-works).
+The templates are based on core libraries.
+The main mechanics and the explanation of how it works can be found in [the article](https://github.com/albumprinter/Albelli.Templates.Amazon/wiki/How-it-works).

 ## How to install templates